 Yandex does not offer data on specific positions as Google does.
 The only information available to advertisers is in which ad block your ads appeared.
 There are two ad blocks which you can target on Yandex:

-located above the organic search results on the first page.
-Up to 3 ads can appear in this ad block and the first one is called ‘1st place premium placement’.
+This is located above the organic search results on the first page.
+Up to three ads can appear in this ad block and the first one is called ‘1st place premium placement’.

 The ad position report includes only two options: ‘premium placement’ and ‘other placements’.
 The latter metric will therefore display data for both guaranteed and dynamic positions.